seereason/chili/custom-events.md

-That is the same `dispatchEvent` function which is used for built-in events like `MouseEvent`, `KeyboardEvent`, etc. The only difference is that we use `newCustomeEvent` instead of `newEvent` to create the object.
+That is the same `dispatchEvent` function which is used for built-in events like `MouseEvent`, `KeyboardEvent`, etc. The only difference is that we use `newCustomEvent` instead of `newEvent` to create the object.

-If we do not want to create a custom data type we can just use symbols,
+If we do not want to create a custom data type we can just use `Symbols`,

 ```
 foobarHandler :: CustomEventObject "foobar" Text -> IO ()